Error Reporting in Parsing Expression Grammars

+Second, we require the presence of a \texttt{fail} label to maintain compatibility with the original semantics of PEGs, where we only have \texttt{fail} to signal both error and failure.
+For the same reason, we define the expression $p_1 / p_2$ as syntactic sugar for $p_1 /^{\{{\tt fail}\}} p_2$.

 Another choice was how to handle labels in a repetition.
-We chose to have a repetition stop silently only on the \texttt{fail} label to maintain the following identity: the expression $p*$ is equivalent to a fresh non-terminal $A$ plus the rule $A \leftarrow p \; A \; / \; \varepsilon$.
+We chose to have a repetition stop silently only on the \texttt{fail} label to maintain the following identity, which holds for unlabeled PEGs: an expression $p*$ is equivalent to a fresh non-terminal $A$ with the rule $A \leftarrow p \; A \; / \; \varepsilon$.

 Finally, the negative predicate succeeds only on the \texttt{fail} label to allow the implementation of the positive predicate: the expression $\&p$ that implements the positive predicate in the original semantics of PEGs \cite{ford2002packrat,ford2002pappy,ford2004peg} is equivalent to the expression $!!p$.
 Both expressions successfully match if the input matches $p$, fail producing the label \texttt{fail} when the input does not match $p$, and propagate a label $l$ when $p$ fails with this label, not consuming the input in all cases.